 Chinese Zodiac signs to celebrate Lunar New Year for Kids

 What’s your Chinese Zodiac sign?
-2022 is the Year of the Tiger!
+2023 is the Year of the Rabbit!

 A few years ago, our neighbor, who is from Hong Kong, introduced us to Lunar New Year for kids.
 She brought in oranges and other Chinese treats, we read Chinese books, and we created some Lunar New Year crafts.

 After that session, my daughter and I went to the library to learn more about Lunar and Chinese New Year.
 Here’s what we learned:

 - People clean their houses and buy new clothes.

 - The color red is for good luck.